cuicaihao/Deep-Learning-for-Oracle-Bone-Script-Recognition/README.md

 make image_review
 ```

-This step will generate as series of images of the oracle bone script image sample to higlight the features of the images, such as color, height, width.
+This step will generate a series of images of the oracle bone script image sample to highlight the features of the images, such as color, height, width.
 Besides, we show the results of different binarization methods of the original greyscale image with the tool provided by the `scikit-image` package.

 The source code is located at `src/visualization/visualize.py`.